jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 What is it?
 -----------

 The `ejb-multi-server` quickstart demonstrates communication between applications deployed to different Red Hat JBoss Enterprise Application Platform servers.
-Each application is deployed as an EAR and contains a simple EJB3.1 bean.
+Each application is deployed as an EAR and contains a simple EJB bean.
 The only function of each bean is to log the invocation.

 This example consists of the following Maven projects, each with a shared parent: